njdcourtney/njdcourtney.github.io/_posts/2018-05-10-raspberry-wifi.md

 Don't forget this step.

 Leaving your wifi password lying around in plain text isn't a very good idea.
 Luckily once you've got a working Pi you can use the 'wpa_passphrase' tool to hash your wifi password.
-There are great instructions on how to do this here on the [raspberry pi website](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
+There are great instructions on how to do this here on the raspberry pi website <https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md>.

 Once you've got a properly working wpa_supplicant.conf file, you can copy it off your pi to use it if you ever need to set up another one.